Koredotcom/docs/docs/xo/generative-ai-tools/dynamic-conversations-features.md

-## Product and Supported Feature

-Select the product to view the supported features.

-=== "Automation AI"

-    * GenAI Node
-    * GenAI Prompt
-    * Repeat Responses
-    * Rephrase Dialog Responses
-    * Rephrase User Query
-    * Zero-shot ML Model

-=== "Search AI"

-    * Answer Generation
-    * Vector Generation

-=== "Agent AI"

-    * Agent Response Rephrasing

-## Model and Feature Support Matrix
+## Model and Supported Features

-The following table displays the Dynamic Conversation features and the supported models.
+The following table displays the features and the supported models.

 (✅ Supported | ❌ Not supported)